alvaro4356/FibonacciAPIRest/README.md

 5. Run Solution and automatic the browser will open.

 ## Optimization:
-A better solution is make a form with label, textboxs and buttons, for improve the design and procedure.
+A better solution is make a form with labels, textbox and button, for improve the design and procedure.
 Also use the http method: Post  with the form,  because is a method more safe.
 On the textbox would put the index "n" asked. and through the button would be given the orden for process the program.
 In a label would